Adventures in Sound

 A month-long sound art lab exploring how layers of sound accumulate and transform across time, space, and community.

 Adventures in Sound brings together sound artists, improvisers, and the public in a five-week programme of live performance, workshops, and deep listening.
-Each Saturday in August, artists will respond to the space with their own sonic practice – from saxophones and strings to contact mics, DIY instruments, electronics, and even tap dance – layering sounds into a growing collective work.
+Each Saturday in August, artists will respond to the space with their own sonic practice – from saxophones and strings to contact mics, DIY instruments, electronics, and voice – layering sounds into a growing collective work.

 Each session will offer opportunities for visitors and audiences to participate actively, learn, and co‑create, whether through hands‑on workshops, short lectures on sound, group improvisations, or collaborative performances.
 Every Saturday will be a one‑off experience, shaped by the artists and those who join them.